The 15 Best Home Decor Brands the Livingetc Team Keeps Bookmarked — Plus Our Fave Buys

 The editor's pick of what to buy from Kravet

 The era of the desk blanket is upon us.
-The cashmere or wool wrap that can coddle you as you type feverishly all day while still looking good on your Zoom calls.
-And then can go with you to the sofa to keep you snug while you decompress.
+Think of it as a cashmere or wool wrap that coddles you as you type feverishly all day.
+Afterwards, it can come with you to the sofa to keep you snug while you decompress.
 The ultimate in day-to-night home-working dressing.
-Net-A-Porter excels in this sort of luxe accessory, carrying blankets from Anya Hindmarch, Erdem and Chloe.
+Net-A-Porter excels in this sort of luxe accessory, with blankets from Anya Hindmarch, Erdem and Chloe.
 Flashes of patterned brilliance that comfort you in their quality.

 The editor's pick of what to buy from Net-A-Porter